 What began as a War-era initiative to serve Jewish immigrant boys and their families at a time when Jews lacked access to or were actively excluded from receipt of social services, has expanded its reach from an inaugural program serving a few children to one that, today, and with financial support from CJP, The United Way, the Rodman Ride for Kids and various foundation grants, matches over 250 Jewish and non-Jewish children, boys and girls, from a variety of life circumstances and over 90 towns in eastern Massachusetts.

 In 1992, the agency expanded further to include a first-of-its-kind friendship program for adults who have mild to moderate disabilities.
 (The agency’s adult program, Friend 2 Friend, serves roughly 175 adults who benefit from the social interaction involvement in the program affords.)
 JBBBS also serves as a co-sponsor of Yom Sport, a preeminent athletic event for adults of all abilities in Greater Boston’s Jewish community.

 Locally, nationally, and internationally, JBBBS is a leader in the mentoring movement.
 Through its ongoing involvement in the Rodman Ride for Kids, JBBBS helps to raise awareness (and funds) for at-risk and underserved youth in the Commonwealth.
-And through sister-city initiatives in Haifa, Israel and Dnepropetrovsk, Ukraine, we’ve supported mentoring programs serving hundreds of boys and girls abroad, too.
+We have provided support for mentoring programs in Haifa, Israel and Dnepropetrovsk, Ukraine that have also served hundreds of boys and girls abroad.

 Indeed, while much has changed for us in our over nine-decade history, the same values of family and community that inspired our beginnings sustain us to the present.
 For more information, contact us.